Use cases

 Peanut infested with Sorghum halepense.

-The Magic tool cell size was of
+The Magic tool cell size was around 2 meters.SorghumDetection

 Rice Infested with Sedges (Cyperaceae family)

-Using a DJI Mini 3 Pro, a flight was conducted at 1.5 cm GSD over rice fields infested with sedges.
+Using a DJI Mini 3 Pro, a flight was conducted at 1.5 cm GSD over rice fields infested with Sedges.
 The Magic Tool enabled the precise detection of sedge patches within the rice field.
 This detection accuracy facilitates efficient, targeted treatment of sedge-infested areas.

 SagesInRice